snowflakedb/snowflake-cli/CONTRIBUTING.md

 pre-commit
 ```

 Currently, the required Python version for development is Python 3.8+.
-For locall development we recommend to use
+For local development we recommend to use
 a wrapper for virtual environments like [pyenv](https://github.com/pyenv/pyenv).

 Once you created a dedicated virtual environment you can install SnowCLI in editable mode with all required dependencies: